-In the previous expression, a record of positions x and y is associated to the vertices, the edges are labeled by symbols distinguishing 3 kinds of edges, as pictured in Fig. 12 (left).
-The idea is that the growth takes place on the 'Apical side during the first growth phase and along the 'Lateral side during the second growth phase.
+In the above expression, a record of positions x and y is associated to the vertices, and the edges are labeled by symbols distinguishing among three types of edges (Fig. 12a).
+The idea is that growth takes place on the 'Apical side during FGP and along the 'Lateral sides during SGP.